 The Fidlock SNAP helmet buckle provides quick entry and exit while wearing gloves with maximum security when locked.

 The only negative feedback was the lack of chinstrap mobility.
-We maxed out the chinstrap on the medium helmet tested; if you have a bulky neck cause you're so badass or a somewhat large chin, you might want to consider another helmet - or just fabricate the strap yourself!
+We maxed out the chinstrap on the medium helmet tested; if you have a bulky neck cause or a somewhat large chin, you might want to consider another helmet or try it on before buying to make sure it fits.

 If you're enduro racer and are looking for a lightweight full-face lid, this is your helmet.
 If you're a DH rider who fiends for chair laps at your local mountain, this is your helmet.
 If you're a freerider that loves digging and shredding new trail, this is your helmet.
 It's a great choice for any rider on any terrain.